dominiksalvet/vhdldep/README.md

 # VHDL Depend
 An automatic dependency analyzer for VHDL source files, which can be used in makefile of a VHDL project.
-It analyses a given VHDL file and returns it's dependencies in makefile format.
+It analyses a given VHDL file use header and returns it's dependencies in makefile format.

 The project is now under active development.